railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 Production order in detail
 ===========================

 In this section production orders are detailed.
-To open a production order, use the menu *Manufacturing > Production Orders > New Product Order*.
+To open a production order, use the menu :menuselection:`Manufacturing --> Production Orders --> New Product Order`.
 You get a blank for for encoding a new production order as shown in the figure below.

 .. figure:: images/mrp_production_new.png
    :align: center